carlosvouking/carlosvouking.github.io/_posts/2018-9-28-SQL-database query optimization with-Deep-Q learning.md

 ![png](/images/sql_opt3.PNG)

 there will be cases and this is more often, where instead of retrieving all the rows or records in a specific table, we would like to limit the read data to a specific number of rows.
 The query is returning 50 lines from the table Employee.
-Rows limitation in query execution has a tremendous effect in database querying optimization.
+Rows limitation in query execution has a sensitive effect in database querying optimization.

 **3- Use more 'joins' instead than 'correlated subqueries'**: